SVG file icon

 Yukie Kamiya's lecture in 2016.

-Masumi Kawamura speaking with local artist.
+Masumi Kawamura speaking with a local artist.

 “End of Summer is in many ways a continued evolution of the basic impulse to share this place with others, and have an experience together in a fixed amount time.”